rkillickdev/rewind/README.md

 <br>

-Alerts are used throughout the app to warn the user of form field arrors and errors associated with requests to the DRF API.

 ![Form field alerts](docs/features/pp5-form-field-alerts.png)

+___

 ![API error alerts](docs/features/pp5-api-error-alerts.png)

+Alerts are used throughout the app to warn the user of form field errors and errors associated with requests to the DRF API.

+___

 </details>